Greginkansas/-openhab-openhab1wiki/panStamp-Binding.md

-Documentation for the panStamp binding.

-*Available as of openHAB 1.8*

 # Introduction
 The panStamp binding enables openHAB to connect to a network of panStamp devices.
 The binding requires you to have a panStamp running the 'modem' sketch connected to a serial port.